clncmbl/eald-englisc/docs/beowulf/prologue.md

 fremedon
 : displayed, performed (fremman; preterite plural)

-Wē Gār-Dena in geār-dagum þēod-cyninga þrym gefrūnon, hū þā æðelingas ellen fremedon.
+Wē Gār-Dena in geār-dagum þēod-cyninga þrym gefrūnon, hū þā æðelingas ellen fremedon.\

-We of Spear-Danes in yore-days, of nation-kings, glory heard; how the princes courage showed.\
-MAYBE: We of Spear-Danes' of yore-days nation-king's glory have heard; how the princes courage showed.
+We of Spear-Danes of yore-days' nation-king's glory have heard; how the princes courage showed.\

-We heard of the glory of the Spear-Danes in the olden days, of kings of nations, how the princes showed courage.\
-MAYBE: We have heard of the glory of the kings of the Spear-Danes of olden days, how the princes showed courage.
+We have heard of the glory of the kings of the Spear-Danes of olden days, how the princes showed courage.

+The "nation" prefix on "nation-king" seems redundant.
+The role of "þēod" might simply be to provide poetic alliteration and rhythm.

 geār-dagum
 : olden days (year or yore followed by day in dative plural)